holadmex/hng-2task/README.md

 Each frontend/backend directory has its own **Dockerfile**

-Also, have written a docker-compose.yaml file which will help in building the process of streamline building of docker images and also containerizing them just all at one stop shop.
+Also, have written a docker-compose.yaml file which will help in building the process to streamline build of docker images and also containerizing them just all at one stop shop.
 The docker-compose.yml is at the root of our project directory

 The stipulated commands below helps to execute out docker compose function